FRI-UNIZA/jumpeno/README.md

 These programs can run automatically as part of the project’s build and run actions.

-For example, ThemeProvider automatically generates theme CSS variables from C# code.
+For example, `ThemeProvider` automatically generates theme CSS variables from C# code.

-## Development Workflow ###
-After implementing features, fixing bugs, or releasing updates, remember to update project version in the file:

-> /Jumpeno.Shared/appsettings.json

 ## Learn More
 This project was bootstrapped with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).